Alexandre Quintanilha: Studies

 Quintanilha completed his secondary school studies in Lourenço Marques, then went to South Africa to study at university level.
 He completed his B.Sc.
 (Hons) in theoretical physics in 1967 (University of the Witwatersrand, in Johannesburg), and his Ph.D. in solid state physics in 1972 (University of Paris).

 Work

 Quintanilha switched his focus to biology on moving to California in 1972.
 He worked for nearly 18 years at the University of California, Berkeley, in the US, before returning to Portugal in 1990 and becoming director of the Instituto de Biologia Molecular e Celular (Institute of Molecular and Cell Biology) of the University of Porto.

 Personal life

 Alexandre is married to his longtime partner, North-American writer and journalist Richard Zimler.
-They met in December of 1978 and began living together that same month.
+They met in December 1978 and began living together that same month.
 They married as soon as same-sex marriage was legalized in Portugal, in 2010.
 Since 1990 the two men have been living in Porto, Portugal.